One Day in Manchester Itinerary What To See Do and Eat by JetSettingFools.com

 #7 John Rylands Library

-The next stop on your Itinerary for One Day in Manchester is the John Rylands Research Institute and Library.
-Opened to the public in 1900, the library hosts an extensive collection of books, letters and manuscripts – and the design is utterly exquisite.
+Opened to the public in 1900, the John Rylands Research Institute and Library hosts an extensive collection of books, letters and manuscripts – and the design is utterly exquisite.

-Top Travel Tip: While at the John Rylands Library, pop into the ground floor toilets – which are original and unchanged since 1900.
+Travel Tip: Pop into the ground floor toilets – which are original and unchanged since 1900.

-However, rather than supporting the US Confederacy (in an effort to continue business), they turned their support to Lincoln and the abolishment of slavery.
+However, rather than supporting the US Confederacy, they turned their support to Lincoln and the abolishment of slavery.

-In January of 1863 – two years before slavery was abolished in America – Lincoln wrote a letter to the working men of Manchester, thanking them for their support.
+In January 1863 – two years before slavery was abolished in America – Lincoln wrote to the working men of Manchester, thanking them for their support.
 Portions of the letter are inscribed at the base of the statue.

-Pro Tip: Two nearby sights to seek out are the St. Mary’s RC Church (which was built in 1794 and stands today as Manchester’s oldest Catholic church) and the Frederic Chopin Piano statue on Deansgate.
+Pro Tip: Two nearby sights to seek out are the St. Mary’s RC Church (which was built in 1794 and is Manchester’s oldest Catholic church) and the Frederic Chopin Piano statue on Deansgate.

 #9 People’s History Museum